RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/epss/Applying_EPSS_to_your_environment.md

 !!! abstract "Overview"

-    In this section we look at some of the considerations in interpreting EPSS scores for CVEs in our environment.
+    In this section we look at some of the considerations in interpreting EPSS scores for CVEs in YOUR environment:

-At the time of writing this guide, [CISA Warns of Active Exploitation Apple iOS and macOS Vulnerability](https://thehackernews.com/2024/02/cisa-warns-of-active-exploitation-of.html).
+    - Type of Environment where EPSS works best
-This CVE has a consistently low EPSS score near zero https://api.first.org/data/v1/epss?cve=CVE-2022-48618&scope=time-series.
+    - Types of CVEs that EPSS works best for

-#### What does the EPSS score actually mean?
+## EPSS for YOUR Environment

 The [EPSS Model](https://www.first.org/epss/model) ground truth and validation is based on exploitation observations from network- or host-layer intrusion detection/prevention systems (IDS/IPS),